Paris Travel Guide: Insider Tips from a Real Parisian

 Explore Paris Like a Born-and-Raised Parisian

 Having been born and raised in Paris, I’ve spent most of my life exploring its diverse neighborhoods.
 I’ve lived in several arrondissements, from the historic heart of the 1st, 2nd, 3rd, and 4th to the charming 6th and the vibrant 10th.
 After years of moving around, I finally chose to settle in Montorgueil.
 And I will explain why later in this Paris travel guide.
-I will also share the best places to visit, insider tips.
+I will also share the best places to visit and insider tips.
 And everything you need to know to make the most of your trip to Paris!

 Where to Stay in Paris